Toptech001/Top-MFB/README.md

-# DebitHub
+# Top MFB.

 ## Introduction
-DebitHub was a team project with the purpose of creating a full-stack mobile application.
+Top Mfb was a team project with the purpose of creating a full-stack mobile application.
 It is a digital banking application with almost all core functionalities included, along with some additional tweaks such as dark mode and a dual implementation for admin and user in the same application.
 Admins can not sign up using the application and have been added through my firebase project console.
 For accessing the admin panel, the following credentials can be used:</br>